apollographql/apollo-tooling/packages/apollo/README.md

 ### Service Configuration

-When linking a client to a service, you can either use the name of a service that has been published to the Apollo service registry, or you can use a remote url that supports introspection
+When linking a client to a service, you can either use the name of a service that has been published to the Apollo service registry, or you can use a remote url that supports introspection or you can provide a filepath of a generated SDL (Schema Definition Language) file, for example: `schema.json` or `schema.graphql`.

 ```js
 module.exports = {
   client: {
     service: "my-service-name",

     // or
     service: {
       name: "my-service-name",